mwmahlberg/mwmahlberg.github.io/_posts/2015-11-05-data-modelling-for-mongodb.md

 ## Outlook

-In the next article of this series, I will show how to do the data modelling properly for a One-To-(Almost)-Infinite many relationship.
-Not only the actual data modelling itself, but how to approach it, since it is significantly different then the "SQL way".
+In the next article of this series, I will show how to do the data modelling properly for a One-To-(Almost)-Infinite-Many relationship.
+Not only the actual data modelling itself, but how to approach it, since it is significantly different than the "SQL way".

 Please feel free to comment!
 I am eager to hear your opinion, corrections, questions (which I will try to answer) and suggestions.
 Also, the roadmap of this article series is not set in stone.
 If you want a specific matter to be discussed, do not hesitate to ask for it.